supsa-ak/flask-ecommerce-site-by-sak/README.md

 127.0.0.1:5000/

-Don't forget to activate virtual environment after closing terminal
+Don't forget to activate virtual environment after opening terminal

 1. Home
     - Homepage is redirected to product page where list of 20 products is shown